 You don’t need to take an entire practice test in one sitting every time.
 When you start studying, try breaking the exam down into more manageable sections, so you get a feel for what the different sections and questions entail.
 You will learn about your own individual test-taking style, and it will be easier to address issues for unique sections if you run into any problems.

-Identify your baseline and your goal for your SAT or ACT scores
+Identify Your Baseline and Goal for SAT or ACT Scores

 It can be difficult to find tests online, though there are some study books available.
 If you do buy books, be sure they have the most up-to-date information available, since both the SAT and the ACT were revised relatively recently.
 Make sure any practice tests you use online are based on the most recent versions of the tests as well.
 The College Board offers free SAT practice tests, and ACT offers free practice questions; since these are the organizations that create and administer the respective exams, they are great sources for practice materials.

-Make sure you write in practice tests into your study schedule; part of studying for the standardized tests is practicing how to take them.
+Make sure you make room for practice tests in your study schedule; part of studying for the standardized tests is practicing how to take them.

 If you are taking plenty of practice tests but not seeing much improvement, it is probably because you have not mastered the material that is challenging to you, so that should be your focus before you take more practice tests.

 Overall, the More Practice Tests, the Merrier

 Taking more practice tests can never hurt.
 In fact, it is a helpful way to track your progress.
 However, be careful to ensure that you are not taking so many that they cut into valuable studying time.
 It is essential to strike a balance between study time and practice-test time so that you are both honing your skills and measuring your progress.